New to Ring Lake Ranch?

 Cold Plunge, Anyone?

 Hardy guests do swim occasionally in Trail Lake or Ring Lake.
 (Ring Lake is the warmer and more shallow of the two).
 But be warned that the chilly water is glacial runoff!
 Ask the staff for directions to the best swimming spot.
-All swimmers should remember the potential for giardia infestation and not ingest the water.

 What Our Guests Say